Webull vs TradeZero in 2026

 Recommendations

-Beginners: All three of Webull’s platforms have simulated trading.
-It’s possible to get a practice subscription to ZeroPro.
+Beginners: Webull’s platforms all include simulated trading.
+TradeZero offers a practice subscription for ZeroPro.

-Small Accounts: Because of TradeZero’s minimum balance requirement to use its software, we don’t recommend it.
-Webull has no such requirement (although $2,000 is required to begin using margin).
+Small Accounts: Because TradeZero requires a minimum balance to use its platforms, we don’t recommend it for small investors.
+Webull has no such requirement, although $2,000 is needed to use margin.

-Active Stock Trading: TradeZero has the more advanced software, although we don’t like its platform fees.
-We do like Webull’s fractional-share trading.
+Active Stock Trading: TradeZero has more advanced tools, but its platform fees are a drawback.
+Webull’s fractional-share trading is a strong benefit.

-Long-Term Investors & Retirement Savers: As the only brokerage firm with IRAs, Webull gets the endorsement.
+Long-Term Investors & Retirement Savers: As the only broker here offering IRAs, Webull gets the nod.

 Webull vs TradeZero Summary